 Be careful when walking or working on uneven surfaces.
-Wear comfortable, sturdy shoes with good grip.
+Wear comfortable, sturdy shoes that grip the ground.
 Be sure you are steady on your feet and aren't off balance.
 Make sure friends and family know where you are and when you expect to return.